-- NOTE: Check the oil level often during the fill procedure to avoid overfilling.
+NOTE: Check the oil level often during the fill procedure to avoid overfilling.
 If the filling and checking procedure is not completed within three minutes, reinstall the dipstick.
 Restart the engine and allow it to idle for no more than 20 seconds to circulate the oil back into the tank.
-Continue adding and checking the oil until the level reaches the oil change fill mark.
-Do not overfill. - 26.
-Reinstall the dipstick.
+Continue adding and checking the oil until the level is slightly above the lower mark (in the safe operating range) on the dipstick.
+Do not overfill.

+26. Reinstall the dipstick.